The legal requirement

 Example of section 175 application

 To help you understand when the application may be necessary, please refer to the following example:

 The company is a private limited company.

-In accordance with section 175, the company is required to hold its AGM by 30 April 2010.
+In this example, to comply with section 175, the company is required to hold its AGM by 31 May 2013.

-The company encounters a problem and is only able to hold its AGM by 30 June 2010.
-To ensure that the company complies with section 175 of the Companies Act, it will need to apply for a two-month Extension of Time to hold its AGM.
+The company encounters a problem and is only able to hold its AGM by 30 June 2013.
+To ensure that the company complies with section 175 of the Companies Act, it will need to apply for a 30 days Extension of Time to hold its AGM.

-In this example, there is no need to apply for an extension of time for the accounts under section 201 as the accounts are 6 months old at the time of the AGM.
+In this example, there is no need to apply for an extension of time to lay the accounts under section 201 as the accounts are 6 months old at the time of the AGM.

 Guidelines on application